 The required readings for the course will be listed from week to week.
 They are a mixture of "classic" articles, recent reviews and recent research reports.
 I will give you an overview of the next week's topic at the end of each class, so that you can think about some of the important issues while you are reading.
-Each week there will be one or two "base" readings that everyone is assigned to read and summarize in a paragraph or two.
-Additionally, each person will be given a reading to summarize for the rest of the class, again in one or two paragraphs, so that we will have a variety of articles on that week's topic.
+Each week there will be one or two central readings that everyone is assigned to read and summarize in a paragraph or two.
+Additionally, each person will be given a reading to summarize for the rest of the class, in a short power point or written format, so that we will have a variety of articles to share on that week's topic.
 In class, I will randomly choose a person to read his/her summary of the base article(s) and the other class members can chime in to supplement the material.
-After that, we will go over summaries of the other articles and discuss them in relation to the topic and to previous topics in the course.
+After that, we will go over summaries of the other articles.

 Additionally, each student will choose a week and lead the discussion of the readings for that week.
 You must read and integrate the material for a coherent presentation.
 This will also involve doing some extra reading for that week and preparing a presentation of at least one extra paper in a way that facilitates discussion of the other work.
 Obviously, you will need to meet with me ahead of time.
 This is to give you the experience of leading a seminar discussion.
-Note that this does not relieve the other class members of their duty to read all the class material assigned and before the class and come prepared to discuss it.
+Note that this does not relieve the other class members of their duty to read all the class material assigned before the class and come prepared to discuss it with you.